CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 ...                         // same entries as above for the generic item.
                             // additional some comestible specific entries:
 "addiction_type" : "crack", // Addiction type
-"spoils_in" : 0,            // How long a comestible is good for.
-0 = no spoilage
+"spoils_in" : 0,            // A time duration: how long a comestible is good for.
+0 = no spoilage.
 "use_action" : "CRACK",     // What effects a comestible has when used, see special definitions below "stim" : 40,                // Stimulant effect "comestible_type" : "MED",  // Comestible type, used for inventory sorting